jacentino/SqlFun/docs/Type-safety.md

 ```
 Accessing one module member triggers initialization of remaining members.
 During code generation SqlFun executes query in `SchemaOnly` mode and tries to generate all needed type conversions.
 Typos in SQL, incorrect parameters or return types result in `TypeInitializationException`.

 Unfortunately, the information about failing function is somewhere in the stack trace of the inner exception.
-To make it easier to find, wrap the code accessing module in a `testQueries` function:
+To make it easier to find, the code accessing module can be wrapped in the `testQueries` function:

 ```fsharp
     [<Test>]